Kaimana

-Kaimana is a district and a small port town in West Papua, Indonesia and capital of the Kaimana Regency.
-It had a population of 13,613 at the 2010 Census.
+Kaimana is a district and a small port town in West Papua, Indonesia, and the capital of the Kaimana Regency.
+The district had a population of 44,332 in mid-2022, while the town had 16,718 and Krooy (the other kelurahan in the district) had 12,416 inhabitants.

+Rock art

-Many ancient rock art can be found this district, from Mai Mai cliff drawing, Omborecena, Memnemba, Memnemnambe and Tumberawasi sites in Kampung Mai Mai, Bitsjari cape drawings in Kampung Marsi, Werfora sites (I to IV) in Kampung Namatota, and Kamaka lake drawings.
+Ancient rock art in the district includes Mai Mai cliff drawings, Omborecena, Memnemba, Memnemnambe, and Tumberawasi sites in Kampung Mai Mai, Bitsjari cape drawings in Kampung Marsi, Werfora sites (I to IV) in Kampung Namatota, and Kamaka lake drawings.

 Transport

 It is served by Utarom Airport.

 Environment

 Kaimana is part of a Sea Conservation Area in West Papua.
 Butterflies in the surrounding forest of Karora are reported to be on the brink of extinction due to logging in the district.

-Whales such as Bryde's whales can be seen in nearby waters such as in the Triton Bay.
+Whales such as Bryde's whales are in nearby waters such as in Triton Bay.

 Climate

 Kaimana has a tropical rainforest climate (Af) with heavy rainfall year-round.